bwagner/music21generator/README.md

 ```

 ## Purpose
-As a beginner using music21, it can be intimidating to find the entry into the
+Starting your journey using [music21](https://web.mit.edu/music21/) can be daunting.
-library.
-But you might be experienced with a score editor like
+But you might be experienced using a score editor like
 [musescore](https://musescore.org), [finale](https://www.finalemusic.com),
 [sibelius](https://www.avid.com/sibelius).
-So, you could start by creating a
+So, you could start by creating a skeleton
 score using any of those editors, export it as
-[musicxml](https://www.musicxml.com), pass it to m21gen.py, which generates the
+[musicxml](https://www.musicxml.com), pass it to `m21gen.py`, which then generates the
 Python code that reproduces this document.
 Finally, use this generated
-skeleton Python script as a stepping stone and add procedural or generative
+skeleton Python script as a stepping stone and add algorithmic ideas.
-aspects.

 ## Installation
 ```console